KMHSTG/Ketsui-SoftLockOnSound/README.md

 # **Ketsui - Soft Lock-On Sound**

-Patch that lowers the volume of the beeping lock-on sound effect, in the Ketsui arcade rom.
+This patch lowers the volume of the beeping lock-on sound effect in the Ketsui MAME rom.
+It has no other effect.
-It does nothing else, and the patched rom retains full gameplay/demo compatibility with an unmodified one.

 ## Patching Instructions: